Dark Side of the Moon (2002 film): Giveaways

 Most of the fictitious witnesses are named after characters from movies directed by Stanley Kubrick or Alfred Hitchcock.
 "W.A.
 Koenigsberg" is named after Woody Allen, who was born "Allan Koenigsberg".
 They are listed in the credits along with the names of the actors portraying them.

 The film crew member who takes shelter in a yeshiva in Brooklyn is said to be an "acidic" Jew.
-In the original French version the giveaway is more obvious: it is said that "he didn't work any more, he checked in with the Hasidic", ("Il ne travaillait plus, il pointait aux Hassidiques", which does not make sense in French but is an obvious pun between a branch of Judaism and ASSEDIC which was the French employment office at the time the film was made).
+In the original French version the giveaway is more obvious: it is said that "he didn't work anymore, he checked in with the Hasidic", ("Il ne travaillait plus, il pointait aux Hassidiques", which does not make sense in French but is an obvious pun between a branch of Judaism and ASSEDIC which was the French employment office at the time the film was made).

 The soundtrack also includes the song "The American Dream" from Wag the Dog by Barry Levinson, a fiction feature about a secretly government-commissioned Hollywood production of a fake war.
 At one point, footage featuring the military boarding a plane is underscored by the "right, left, right, left" of Gunnery Sergeant Hartman (R. Lee Ermey) from Kubrick's own film, Full Metal Jacket.